BFE/RMA Research Students’ Conference 2022

 School of Society and Culture, University of Plymouth

-The School of Society and Culture at the University of Plymouth is delighted to host the British Forum for Ethnomusicology and Royal Musical Association Research Students’ Conference from January 6 to 8, 2022.
-The conference is planned to take place in Plymouth and delegates are expected to present in-person, in order to allow for the maximum benefit of networking and social interaction (subject to government guidelines).
-We welcome UK and international postgraduates to present their research and compositions in an inclusive, friendly, and supportive atmosphere.
-The conference will include papers, panels, lecture-recitals, instrumental and electroacoustic composition workshops, specialist sessions (e.g. research skills, careers, etc.), social and networking events, and satellite activities.
-Note that there will be a very limited number of individual online paper presentations for those unable to travel due to SARS-CoV-2 restrictions; panels, lecture-recitals and compositions are planned to be entirely held in Plymouth.
+The School of Society and Culture at the University of Plymouth is delighted to host the British Forum for Ethnomusicology and Royal Musical Association Research Students’ Conference from 6th to 8th January 2022.
+The conference is planned to take place in Plymouth with a majority of the programme taking place in person, in order to allow for the maximum benefit of networking and social interaction (subject to government guidelines).
+The conference is an opportunity for music research students to present their research and practice in an inclusive, friendly, and supportive atmosphere.

 For further information on the conference, visit the website: https://bfe-rma-conference-2022.github.io/